ManZzup/The-Hybrid-Framework/README.md

 The Hybrid Framework
 ====================

 The Hybrid Framework is a lightweight and amazingly fast framework and set of guidelines for developing hybrid Android apps.
 The primary focus of this is to compile a set of independent components, that can assist in developing HTML/CSS based UI for Adroid Apps.
+It's an extension of Fries UI framework changed to suit the android systems along with Zynga scroller.

 View Live Demo : https://play.google.com/store/apps/details?id=org.zzl.zontek.android.thf